Open energy system models: PyPSA

 PyPSA stands for Python for Power System Analysis.
 PyPSA is a free software toolbox for simulating and optimizing electric power systems and allied sectors.
 It supports conventional generation, variable wind and solar generation, electricity storage, coupling to the natural gas, hydrogen, heat, and transport sectors, and hybrid alternating and direct current networks.
 Moreover, PyPSA is designed to scale well.
 The project is managed by the Institute for Automation and Applied Informatics (IAI), Karlsruhe Institute of Technology (KIT), Karlsruhe, Germany, although the project itself exists independently under its own name and accounts.
 The project maintains a website and runs an email list.
-PyPSA itself is written in Python and uses the Pyomo library.
+PyPSA itself is written in Python and uses the linopy library.
 The source code is hosted on GitHub and is also released periodically as a PyPI package.